boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/application-environments.md

 }
 ```

-would result in the following values for `previous` and `next` on each application environment:
+would result in the following values for `previous` and `next` on each Application Environment:

 | Application Environment | previous | next   |
 |-------------------------|----------|--------|